-The Group uses the equity method to account for their investments in associates and joint ventures, where they consider they have significant influence, but they do not have control.
+The Group uses the equity method to account for its investments in associates and joint ventures, where it considers it has significant influence, but but it does not have control.
 Generally significant influence is deemed if Pact has over 20% of the voting rights.